cloudify-cosmo/wagon/README.md

 Regarding exclusions, note that excluding modules can result in an archive being non-installable.
 The user will be warned about this but creation will succeed.
 Creation validation, though (i.e. using the `--validate` flag), will fail and show an error incase the archive cannot be installed.

+Also note that Wagon doesn't currently provide a way for packaging modules that are in editable mode.
+So, for instance, providing a dev-requirements file which contains a `-e DEPENDENCY` requirement will not be taken into consideration.
+This is not related to wagon but rather to the default `pip wheel` implementation stating that it will be "Skipping bdist_wheel for #MODULE#, due to being editable".
+We might allow processing editable provided dependencies in the future.

 ### Install Packages